 Once you’ve chosen an accountant to work with, use these questions to guide your initial conversation.

-Make sure you’re clear on all of the accounting obligations related to managing and growing your business.
+Make sure you’re clear on all of the law firm accounting obligations related to managing and growing your business.

 - What business expenses can I deduct?